Jump to the content

 What makes ICRUSH jewelry waterproof?

-316L stainless steel is a very durable and resilient material that is ideal for making jewelry.
+Stainless steel is a highly durable and resilient material, ideal for jewelry manufacturing.
 Due to its hypoallergenic properties, it has long been used in surgery.
-Because it does not cause allergies, stainless steel is also particularly suitable for earrings and piercings.
-Stainless steel is also waterproof, meaning it does not lose its color or tarnish even with regular contact with water.
-Stainless steel jewelry can therefore be worn while showering without hesitation.
+As it does not cause allergies, stainless steel is particularly suitable for earrings and piercings.
+Additionally, stainless steel is waterproof, meaning it will not lose its color or tarnish even with regular exposure to water.
+Therefore, stainless steel jewelry can be worn while showering without worry.
 The same applies to gold-plated stainless steel.
-Because it is a very strong and robust material that is ion-plated, the gold plating adheres very well to the base material.
-This means that gold-plated stainless steel jewelry does not tarnish; the gold plating does not fade over time, but remains permanently intensely gold.
+Since it is a very strong and robust material, the gold plating applied through ion plating stays intact over time.
+Gold-plated stainless steel jewelry does not tarnish, and the gold plating remains vibrant for the long term.

-Compared to 316L stainless steel, 925 sterling silver is a higher quality material, but also a more delicate one.
-Sterling silver has been used in jewelry making for a very long time because of its beautiful, radiant shine.
-Silver can tarnish slightly over time; this is a completely normal reaction of the material to external environmental influences.
-Our sterling silver jewelry is rhodium-plated, meaning it has an additional coating that delays tarnishing.
-With regular contact with water, rhodium-plated silver jewelry can also tarnish over time.
-However, with the help of a silver polishing cloth or a silver bath, the jewelry can quickly be made to shine again.
-The situation is similar with gold-plated silver jewelry; thanks to an additional coating, it can also withstand contact with water to a certain extent.
-Over time, however, the gold plating can fade slightly as it washes away from the base material.
+925 sterling silver, compared to stainless steel, is a higher-quality but more delicate material.
+Sterling silver has been used in jewelry making for a long time due to its bright and radiant shine.
+Over time, silver can tarnish, which is a normal reaction of the material to environmental factors.
+Our sterling silver jewelry is rhodium-plated, meaning it has an additional coating that slows down the tarnishing process.
+With regular exposure to water, rhodium-plated silver jewelry may still tarnish over time, but it can be easily restored to its shine with a silver cleaning cloth or silver dip.
+The same applies to gold-plated silver jewelry, which, due to an additional coating, can withstand water contact to some extent.
+Over time, however, the gold plating may slightly fade as it wears off the base material.

 Can I wear ICRUSH jewelry in the ocean?